XiangziMeng/producer_consumer_demo/README.md

 # Python implementation of producer-consumer solution with multithreading

 ### Introduction
-This is my python implementation for producer-consumer model with multithreading, which is like a production line with multiple consumers and producers.
+This is my python implementation for producer-consumer solution with multithreading, which is like a production line with multiple consumers and producers.

 ### Data structures: